 While stationed in Antwerp in Belgium, Phyllis had a near-miss with a Doodlebug - a V-1 flying bomb, an early predecessor of the cruise missile.

 "There was an officer's hotel we could go to, as all my patients at the hospital in Antwerp were officers.

 "They had tea dances, and they were quite willing to take the nurses to the dances.

-"One day a doodlebug hit the dancing place, but fortunately we weren't there at the time."'Just a job'
+"One day a doodlebug hit the dancing place, but fortunately we weren't there at the time."

 Despite being stationed overseas at the time, Phyllis still managed to meet and marry her sweetheart, a fellow Army recruit named Freddie.

 "When I was in Essex, doing this first lot of training, I met Freddie," she said.